mdklatt/serial-python/doc/tutorial.md

 ## Quoted Strings ##

-The `StringType` data type can read and write quoted strings by initializing it with the quote character to use.
+The `StringField` data type can read and write quoted strings by initializing it with the quote character to use.

-    StringType(quote='"')  # double-quoted string
+    StringField(quote='"')  # double-quoted string

-Quoting for a `DatetimeType` is controlled by its format string:
+Quoting for a `DatetimeField` is controlled by its format string:

-    DatetimeType("'%Y-%m-%d'")  # single-quoted date string
+    DatetimeField("'%Y-%m-%d'")  # single-quoted date string

 ## Escaped Delimiters ##